Welcome, welcome, welcome. I am thrilled you’re here.

 Is private psychotherapy covered under my insurance plan?

 Private psychotherapy is covered under many extended health insurance plans.
 The best way to discover if it is covered under yours is to check directly with your insurance company.
+Some insurance companies do indicate that they cover psychotherapy and only cover members of the College of Registered Psychotherapists of Ontario.
+Please make sure you review this with your insurance company.
 At this time, private psychotherapy is not covered under the Ontario Health Insurance Plan (OHIP).
 Once you have paid for your session, I will provide you with a receipt you can submit to your insurance company for reimbursement.

 What might I experience in a psychotherapy session?